Willed Body FAQs

 The WBP allows you to donate your body after death for use in medical science and education.
 Donated bodies are primarily used in the education of medical and graduate students.
 Other ways that your donation could be utilized is through research and anatomical training for physicians, physical therapists, emergency medical technicians, and forensic anthropologists to name a few other fields of expertise that train through our program.

-Upon request, an Anatomical Gift Donation Form authorizing this selfless gift will be sent to you to be completed and returned.
+Upon request, an Anatomical Gift Donation Form (AGDF) authorizing this selfless gift will be sent to you to be completed and returned.
 Once the original signed Anatomical Gift Donation Form has been received, reviewed and accepted, you will be sent an Acknowledgement letter and a Donor Identification (ID) Card.
 The Donor ID card should be carried with you at all times.

-Yes, it is possible.
-However, the Anatomical Gift Donation Form must be completed by your legal Next-of-Kin (NOK), and be accompanied by a legal document that shows intent to donate along with authorization that he/she is authorized to sign on your behalf.
+Yes, it may be possible.
+However, the AGDF must be completed by your legal Next-of-Kin (NOK), and be accompanied by any supporting documentation that shows intent to donate along with authorization that he/she is authorized to sign on your behalf.
 All documents will be reviewed by the Director who will make the final decision.
 Your legal NOK should call the WBP immediately at 808-692-1445, as there is a time frame in which the body must be physically received.
 Pre-enrollment is highly encouraged.

 No, it is illegal to sell or receive money for a body.